letsRobot/letsrobot/documentation/COZMO_WIN.md

 ## Note for audio streaming:
+NOTE: These instructions are out of date.
+The current method involves setting video type to ffmpeg, no_camera to true, audio_input_format to dshow, audio_input_device to the audio device name which can be obtained from the instructions below.

 To stream audio you will need to have a microphone or webcam with microphone attached to your computer.
 First you need to determine the device name for your microphone.